MESAHub/mesa/docs/source/eos/overview.rst

 assured via the smoothness of the functions that define the component fractions.

+When EOS composition partials are requested, the component EOS composition derivatives are combined using the current blend weights, but the blend weights themselves are held fixed with respect to composition.
+The blend regions are numerical EOS selectors rather than physical composition terms in the component EOS.
+Derivatives with respect to :math:`\rho` and :math:`T` still include the usual blend weight derivatives.

 This approach means that EOS components have an order of
 precedence: